| Chapter 6: A Closer Look at Methods and Classes (pp. 201-250) |

 We say that myMethod() is overloaded, and has six signatures.

-For this purpose, it does not matter what the return type is, nor what name
+For signature uniqueness, it does not matter what the return type is, nor what name

 is assigned to the formal parameters.